 Q: Can someone complete the application for me?

-A: No. Each application is created through the MyHousing portal for the student.
+A: No. Each application is created through the housing portal at MyNMSU for the student.
 The student must log in to complete the application.
 This enables the student’s application to be connected to their student record for the department to review, and it authenticates the application with an electronic signature.

 Q: I live with my parent(s), legal guardian, grandparent(s) or aunt/uncle.
 Do I have to live on campus?

 A: All students are required to live on campus for the first academic year, or two semesters.
 You may complete a residency exemption request form which should include supporting documentation of your permanent address.
 Parent or legal guardian must certify living arrangements which will be reviewed by the Housing Office.
 Confirmation of residency may be performed at various intervals.

 Q: Can I request an exemption if living with my adult sibling(s) or cousin(s)?

 A: No. The parent/legal guardian exemption is limited to parent(s), legal guardian, grandparent(s) or aunt/uncle.

 Q: Can I live in an off-campus apartment?